 What EXACTLY are we covering?
 Great question!
 Here's the agenda:

 This course was originally released as Flash for Food Photography in August 2018.
-Since then, over 900 students have participated in it and provided valuable feedback.
+Since then, over 1100 students (and counting!) have participated in it and provided valuable feedback.
 They also had some killer requests for new lessons.

 If you know me, you know I am always striving to make my educational offerings better and better.
 Now in its third release, this course is the best it has ever been.
 It's time to start rocking artificial light in your food photography.